ozkary/ozkary.github.io/_posts/2023/2023-12-02-ai-engineering-predicting-heart-disease-machine-learning.md

    - Precision,
    - F1
    - Recall
-5. Providing an API, so tools can integrate and make a risk analysis.
-   - Build a local app
-   - Build an Azure function for cloud deployment

 The successful implementation of this research will lead to a transformative impact on public health by enabling timely preventive measures and tailored interventions for individuals at risk of heart disease.